Vikash125678/Vikash125678/README.md

 - Advanced **Power BI dashboarding and storytelling**
 - Performance-optimized SQL querying
 - Fundamentals of **predictive analytics** and data-driven forecasting

 ---

-## 🎯 Career Objective
-Seeking opportunities as a **Data Analyst / Junior Data Analyst**, where I can combine my **automation, data handling, and analytics skills** to deliver meaningful business insights and support strategic decisions.

----